Natasha423-lab/Akan-website/README.md

 ##Scenario 3: Login with Incorrect birthday date
 Given the user is on the login page,
 And the user has an incorrect birthday date,
-And clicks the "Login" button,
+And clicks the "Submit" button,
 Then an error message is displayed saying, "Invalid birthday date" And the user remains on the login page.
 #Technologies used